Scramble input signal

 The Scrambler block scrambles a scalar or column vector input signal.
 If you set the Calculation base parameter to N, then the input values must be integers between 0 and N-1.

-One purpose of scrambling is to reduce the length of strings of 0s or 1s in a transmitted signal, since a long string of 0s or 1s may cause transmission synchronization problems.
+One purpose of scrambling is to reduce the length of consecutive 0s or 1s in a transmitted signal, since a long of 0s or 1s may cause transmission synchronization problems.
 Below is a schematic of the scrambler.
 All adders perform addition modulo N.

 At each time step, the input causes the contents of the registers